Northern Ireland is a leading global location for financial services investment.

 - 3,700 graduate in business & technology each year

-- Belfast is the top destination globally for financial technology projects
+- Northern Ireland is the world's top region for FS technology inward investment

 - Belfast is ranked in the top 3 Global Fintech locations of the future after London & Singapore